 Practice Peer Review

-In 2021, the pilot Practice Peer Review is open to Fellows and Affiliates bi-nationally from all locations and practice settings in Australia and New Zealand.
+In 2021, a pilot program will operate with Fellows and Affiliates in practice settings throughout Australia and New Zealand.

 The program provides participants with opportunities to: